genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 * PUT — update a specific resource (by ID)
 * DELETE — remove a specific resource (by ID)

+## Script
+A command that can be run from the command line of the server.

+In the Genesis LCNC platform, you are provided with a set of scripts to enable you to do simple things, such as start or stop a process, or more complex things, such as create a schema from an existing database or spreadsheet.

+## Service
+A vital component of the server in an application.
+A service performs critical action, such as maintaining authorisation information, providing communications between other processes, or providing a resource.

+Each service is configured in a proceeses.xml file.
+In the Genesis LCNC many of these services are included automatically when you create an application.
+Some of these are locked because they are essential to the running of the platform (for example, ).
+Others can be configured to suit the exact requirements of your application (most obviously, the event handler).

+And finally, you can create your own service if you want to do something particularly clever that isn't already provided by one of the standard Genesis processes.
+You will be able to use that service in any further applications you develop on the platform.

 ## SSH
 Secure Shell Protocol
 A protocol for operating secure network services over an unsecured network.

 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.

 SSH creates a secure channel on a network by using a client–server architecture.
 It connects an SSH client application with an SSH server.

-[2] There are two major versions: SSH-1 and SSH-2.
+There are two major versions: SSH-1 and SSH-2.
 The standard TCP port for SSH is 22.

 SSH is generally used to access Unix-like operating systems, but it can also be used on Microsoft Windows.

 ## Terraform